 So isn’t helping you get social security disability benefits the least your doctor can do?
 As we noted in step 1 above, however, she likely does not want to get involved.
 But it is very important that you put aside any resentment or frustration from your treating doctor’s reluctance.
 Unchecked, that resentment may show through in this important conversation, driving a wedge between you and your doctor.
 In a word, at least for this doctor-patient encounter, get over it!

-STEP 3: Make the “space” for a conversation with your doctor about your ability to work.
+STEP 3: Make the “space” for a conversation with your doctor about your ability to work

 Your first goal is to have a conversation with your doctor about your disability, the problems you are continuing to have, and your ability to work.
 But first, you need to be sure that she is in the right “mood” for that conversation.

 To understand your doctor you must first realize that, even if she truly wants to help you, she is feeling pressure to end your consultation and move on to the next patient.
 It’s just the reality of a busy medical practice.
 If, as your consultation is wrapping up, you tell your doctor that you want to talk about your disability, she will not be fully receptive to that conversation.
 She will likely have one hand on the doorknob, and doing her best to quickly end the conversation.
-You will likely find her answers unsatisfactory, and your pressing her for more information will further inflame her sense of being pressured.
+You will likely find her answers unsatisfactory, and you’re pressing her for more information will further inflame her sense of being pressured.